DamienRobert/drain/README.md

 Drain is a small set of libraries that I use in my other gems.
 The Api is far from stable yet, so use at your own risk!

+## Warning

+  For now the API is experimental and some parts are not ready to use!

 ## Install

     $ gem install drain